 The Zero Trust framework is not a new concept; it has been around for years.
 It is based on the principle: never trust, always verify.
 This sounds like an obvious approach, however, those traditional IT security solutions were designed to trust anyone and anything inside the network, and block anyone and anything trying to get in from the outside.

-As we change the way we’re working, accessing more cloud applications, and using more mobile devices, the security perimeter is disappearing and no longer defined by a physical location.
+As we change the way we’re working, accessing more cloud applications, and using more mobile devices, the security perimeter is disappearing and is no longer defined by a physical location.
 This means that these traditional types of security solutions alone are no longer sufficient.
-Instead, Zero Trust is about trusting no-one and nothing, whether inside or outside the network.
+Instead, Zero Trust is about trusting no one and nothing, whether inside or outside the network.

 There’s no single solution that can be implemented to achieve Zero Trust.
-Instead it’s more a philosophy in the way that technology is being developed, implemented, and adopted.
+Instead, it’s more philosophy in the way that technology is being developed, implemented, and adopted.
 It’s essential to ensure you have the right level of protection and decide what would work best for your organisation.

 Consider what's at stake

 - Your company’s bottom line: The average cost of a security breach in 2019 was $3.92 million

 - Your company’s reputation: After a breach, customer retention and winning new logo business are likely to drop dramatically.

 - Your continued revenue: Will your customers leave for a competitor they perceive to be safer or more responsible?

 - Your information: The median time from compromise to discovery in 2016 was 99 days leaving plenty of time for attackers to damage or steal your assets